 - Switch off the fire and keep covered for 2 to 3 minutes.

-- Serve pineapple kesari hot or warm.
+Serve pineapple sheera or kesari hot or warm.

-4. Pour 2.5 cups water, sugar and then a generous pinch of saffron if you like.
+4. Pour 2.5 to 3 cups water, sugar and then a generous pinch of saffron if you like.
 Bring it to a boil.
 You can also add sugar once the semolina is cooked at step 8.

-6. keep stirring to prevent formations of lumps.
+6. Keep stirring to prevent formations of lumps.
 Add cardamom powder.

 7. The mixture turns very hot and may splash.
 So cover the pot and lower the flame.
 Stir occasionally and cook until the moisture is evaporated.

-8. pineapple kesari is done.
+8. Pineapple kesari is done.

 9. Add little more ghee.
 Stir well.